Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 - Optimize the design to meet the required performance
 - Modify the interface to GMIO
 - Write a host code with XRT APIs
-- Implement the design using the Vitis tool
+- Implement the design using the AMD Vitis™ tool
 - Run the design on the board

 ### Migrating the Design from AIE to AIE-ML Architecture

 #### Change the Project Path

-Switch the device from AIE to AIE-ML and then compile the design to ensure it compiles without errors.  \
+Switch the device from AIE to AIE-ML, and then compile the design to make sure it compiles without errors.  \
 Enter the following command to navigate to the project path of the final AIE design:

 ```